reynaldo-dev/ULibrary_api/README.md

   - PUT /borrows : Update borrow state
  ```
- Active when a student request a borrow
+ "Active" when a student request a borrow
- To return when the make a return borrow request
+ "To return" when the make a return borrow request
- Returned when the librarian confirm the return of that borrow
+ "Returned" when the librarian confirm the return of that borrow

  headers:{
   Authorization : Bearer {token}